magillan21/magillan21.github.io/essays/final-project-proposal.md

 ## Overview

-**The problem:** Students struggle to access structured, peer-verified study materials tailored to their specific courses.
+**The problem:** Students struggle to access structured, verified study materials tailored to their specific courses.
 Each discipline has different learning needs—some courses require mastering terminology, others need worked problem solutions, analyses, or conceptual frameworks.
 Currently, students piece together study resources from scattered sources (textbooks, lecture notes, online forums) without quality assurance or institutional support.
 Additionally, students don't know what to expect from a course before enrolling.

-**The solution:** Study Guide is a collaborative platform where instructors define what study materials their course needs, and students earn extra credit by submitting, peer-reviewing, and refining those materials.
+**The solution:** Study Guide is a collaborative platform where instructors define what study materials their course needs, and students earn extra credit by submitting, reviewing, and refining those materials.
 All approved submissions compile into comprehensive, interactive study resources organized by topic.
 By enabling cross-course sharing and open resource exports, Study Guide becomes a community-driven resource that benefits current and future students across disciplines.

 ## Approach